seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 carry no measured run of their own.

-71. **Every waiting row's anchor is a price at which the coin BECOMES a trade** (§4) — a `ЖДАТЬ` row and a `СОЗРЕВАЕТ` trigger alike: `marketRegime` on the coin's own row re-expressed at the anchor admits the row's side, and no veto holds there.
-Checked on every published and every carried row, every run; a row failing it is refused by name, and a carried one is withdrawn in the first line.
+71. **Every waiting row's anchor is a price at which the coin BECOMES a trade** (§4) — a `ЖДАТЬ` row and a `СОЗРЕВАЕТ` item alike: `marketRegime` on the coin's own row re-expressed at the anchor admits the row's side, and no veto holds there.
+Checked on every published row and item; one failing it is refused by name. **Corrected in place at `2026-09-28-a`.**
-72. **Every coin of `tokens[]` and every systemic lane carries today's discovery search** (§6) — query and count in the appendix and in `sweeps.discovery` — and every dated hit inside 14 days was followed to its publisher and classed, or discarded by a named reason.
-A run without a discovery search has not hunted, whatever its lanes returned.
+72. **Every coin of `tokens[]`, every book lane and every systemic lane carries THIS run's discovery search** (§6) — query and count in the appendix and in `sweeps.discovery` — and every dated hit inside the holding window was followed to its publisher and classed, or discarded by a named reason.
+A run without a discovery search has not hunted, whatever its lanes returned, and a search an earlier run made is not this run's. **Corrected in place at `2026-09-28-a`.**
 73. **Every row refused on §3B filter 3 carries the lookup that decided it** — the query and what it named — in the appendix.
 A refusal on that filter without one is a gap, not a filter result.